forestlet/bookdash-cn/README-en.md

    - The font is set to "Source Han Sans Medium"

-   - Line spacing is 1.5, font size 24
+   - Line spacing is 1.5

+   - font size is 24

 4. Submission Information